Understand That You Need Documentation

 Agile Traps

-Agile truly changed the way how teams deliver solutions.
-The process is more flexible, teams focus on important things and do not waste time creating complex specifications upfront because they know there is a chance it will be out of date by the time development begins.
+Agile has truly changed the way teams deliver solutions.
+The process is more flexible, teams focus on important things and do not waste time creating complex specifications upfront because they know there is a chance they will be out of date by the time development begins.
 It is therefore natural that teams working in an agile fashion produce less documentation, as they do not document every single requirement, and instead, they rely more on communication and collaboration.
 However, teams also started to misinterpret agile, especially one of the core agile principles:

 "Working software over comprehensive documentation" (see Agile Manifesto)

-Many teams have started to interpret this principle as "Documentation is a waste of time, we just need to be delivering solutions".
-This is very short-sighted, serving only as a justification for the lazy teams not to document their solutions.
+Many teams have started to interpret this principle as "Documentation is a waste of time; we just need to be delivering solutions".
+This is very short-sighted, serving only as a justification for lazy teams not to document their solutions.
 As we already mentioned, the solution life cycle does not end with deploying the solution and giving it to users.
 Each solution is going to be operated in production, maintained, and extended.
-If this is not easily achievable, the solution failed.
+If this is not easily achievable, the solution has failed.

 Another common misinterpretation is "We don't have documentation because it is all in the source code".
-Even though the source code is really the only documentation which always accurately interpret how things work, new team members cannot learn basics directly by examining the source code, as it is too low-level:
+Even though the source code is really the only documentation which always accurately interprets how things work, new team members cannot learn the basics directly by examining the source code, as it is too low-level:

 "We don't have documentation, look at the source code"

-Source code can very accurately tell what the application does, but it cannot explain why - it cannot interpret the context and what is the role of the system in the whole IT ecosystem.
+Source code can very accurately tell what the application does, but it cannot explain why - it cannot interpret the context and what the role of the system is in the whole IT ecosystem.
 Source code is also useless for teams that are responsible for the maintenance of the solution.

 Agile principles should not be taken literally.
 Instead, they should be interpreted as something to prefer.
 Agile teams prefer to present working software rather than going through comprehensive documentation.
 They also prefer t-shaped people who can look at the source code instead of asking five different people for help.
-But the world is not black and white and true agilists understand that not everything preferred is always feasible.
+But the world is not black and white, and true agilists understand that not everything preferred is always feasible.